toyboxman/yummy-xml-UI/xml-UI/archive/Linux commands.md

 cat /etc/passwd | wc -l

 # The /etc/shadow file stores actual password in encrypted format (more like the hash of the password)
-# for user¡¯s account with additional properties related to user password
+# for userâ€™s account with additional properties related to user password
 cat /etc/shadow | wc -l

 # Run psql with postgresSQL user